AmokSolderer/APC/README.md

 * Pre System11 games usually use just one audio channel, so you could add a background music track.
 Wouldn't it be great if your Disco Fever would play old Disco music in the BG?
 * Add HW toys like a shaker motor or flashers and the necessary rules to drive them.
 If your game has no solennoid drivers left, then just add the [Solenoid expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/SolExpBoard.md) to get 8 more.
 You can also use the [LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) to control RGB-LED stripes or just connect your own individual HW.
+* Add a ball saver.
+I have a Comet which made me really angry when it drowned my balls in the outlanes before I even had a chance to touch them with a flipper.
+I was glad to have the APC installed, so I could fix the problem with just a few [lines of code](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md#How-to-add-a-ball-saver).

 The picture below shows an APC prototype in my Pinbot.